BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 This section of the tutorial will give you some tips on editing specific common effect components!
 The Effect Components - Documentation tab does break down a lot of effect components line by line, but I'll go more in-depth on how to edit some common kinds of effect components here.

+Some common effect components you might want to change, especially for existing sections of dialogue are the TLEmotionEvent, TLAnimation,